-The safety nets of the welfare state 80
+The safety nets of the welfare state

-Intergenerational equity must be at the centre of societal policy: the justification for our welfare state is that 81 every generation can trust that the insurances of the welfare state will protect them from risks.
-The level or 82 83 extent of insurance must not be tied to short-term economical situations.
-Insuring one generation must not 84 worsen the situation for other generations.
-85
+Intergenerational equity must be at the centre of societal policy: the justification for our welfare state is that every generation can trust that the insurances of the welfare state will protect them from risks.
+The level or extent of insurance must not be tied to short-term economical situations.
+Insuring one generation must not worsen the situation for other generations.

-86 The activity of citizens must be examined from a wider perspective than simply based on whether or not they 87 are carrying out paid work.
+The activity of citizens must be examined from a wider perspective than simply based on whether or not they are carrying out paid work.
 All activities subservient to society must be valued.
-The foundation for the social 88 security system should be an individual, gratuitous, simple basic income that enables a life of human dignity.
-89 A basic income would make it possible to smoothly combine self-development, studies, work,

-- 90 entrepreneurship, and family life. - 91
+The foundation for the social security system should be an individual, gratuitous, simple basic income that enables a life of human dignity.
+A basic income would make it possible to smoothly combine self-development, studies, work, entrepreneurship, and family life.

-92 In the working life of tomorrow, people must be able to move smoothly between paid work, studies,

-- 93 entrepreneurship, and unemployment.
-In addition to the need for a basic income, there is an increased need - for unemployment insurance.
-All citizens should have the right to earnings-related unemployment benefits if 94 - 95 they fulfil the criteria for time in employment.
-There should be no link between increases in the earnings-96 related unemployment benefits and the basic security benefits.
+In the working life of tomorrow, people must be able to move smoothly between paid work, studies, entrepreneurship, and unemployment.
+In addition to the need for a basic income, there is an increased need for unemployment insurance.
+All citizens should have the right to earnings-related unemployment benefits if they fulfil the criteria for time in employment.
+There should be no link between increases in the earnings-related unemployment benefits and the basic security benefits.

-97 98 The pension system must ensure a sufficient living.
-The pensionable age should be tied to the changes in life 99 expectation, but we need measures aimed at the entire work career in order for the effective retirement age to 100 rise and to ensure longer work careers.
-Retirement ages are reviewed field-specifically, taking into

-101 consideration the physical and mental burden of the work.
-At the same time, we must ensure that the pension

-- 102 system remains simple and equal.
+The pension system must ensure a sufficient living.
+The pensionable age should be tied to the changes in life expectation, but we need measures aimed at the entire work career in order for the effective retirement age to rise and to ensure longer work careers.
+Retirement ages are reviewed field-specifically, taking into consideration the physical and mental burden of the work.
+At the same time, we must ensure that the pension system remains simple and equal.
 It must also encourage longer working careers in all fields.
-It must be - 103 possible to study with the benefits received during illness without restrictions on study credits.
-The pension - 104 scheme must treat different generations equally and fairly.
+It must be possible to study with the benefits received during illness without restrictions on study credits.
+The pension scheme must treat different generations equally and fairly.
 Pension contributions must not be increased.
-The 105 demographic changes cause pressure on the pension system.
-These must be met in a way that is fair for - different generations.
-A sustainable pension scheme must not be built at the expense of the younger 106 - 107 generations. - 108 improving possibilities to work part time, by decreasing the sizes of groups in day care, and by increasing the 111 number of employees.
+The demographic changes cause pressure on the pension system.
+These must be met in a way that is fair for different generations.
+A sustainable pension scheme must not be built at the expense of the younger generations.

-109 Parental leave should be divided equally among the parents.
-It is fair to distribute the cost of parenthood

-110 equally between all employers.
-Encourage parents to return to working life sooner than presently by
+Parental leave should be divided equally among the parents.
+It is fair to distribute the cost of parenthood equally between all employers.
+Encourage parents to return to working life sooner than presently by improving possibilities to work part time, by decreasing the sizes of groups in day care, and by increasing the number of employees.

-Advocacy goals: 114

-- Social security builds on a basic income, which enables a smooth combination of studies, self-115 • development, paid work and entrepreneurship.
-116 - The age for when one starts to earn one's pension has been abolished, and the accumulation of old-117 • 118 age pension begins from one's first job. - The current subsidy for caring for children at home is equally distributed between parents.
-119 • - 120 • The cost of parenthood for working life is equally distributed between all employers. - 121
+- Social security builds on a basic income, which enables a smooth combination of studies, self-development, paid work and entrepreneurship. - The age for when one starts to earn one's pension has been abolished, and the accumulation of old-age pension begins from one's first job. - The current subsidy for caring for children at home is equally distributed between parents. - The cost of parenthood for working life is equally distributed between all employers.

-A modern working life 122
+A modern working life

-Working life calls for continuous learning.
-A good job is inspiring, meaningful and flexible.
-In working life, 123 it is important to, on the one hand, continuously develop one's expertise and, on the other hand, to grow as a 124

-- 125 colleague and an active citizen.
+Working life requires continuous learning.
+A good job is inspiring, meaningful, and flexible.
+In working life, it is important to, on the one hand, continuously develop one's expertise and, on the other hand, to develop as a colleague and an active citizen.
 A higher education degree should offer provision for both.
-A higher education126 degree should be valued on the labour market. - 127
+A higher education degree should be valued on the labour market.